neriumrevolta/burgers-api/README.md

+NB The url isn't live atm because I really didn't want to pay DigitalOcean just to keep it alive :D

 # Burgers API 🍔

 **Burgers API** is a spin-off of https://punkapi.com/documentation/v2, but instead of for beers - for burgers.
 The API is built with **Rust**, the **Diesel** framework with a postgres database, and of course, the **Rocket** web framework.